Water and CO2 fluxes during leaf gas exchange

 Isoscapes capacity building

-Gabriel Bowen and colleagues at Purdue, we are developing web-based cyberinfrastructure for isoscapes IsoMAP project web page containing more in-depth description of the project may be found here.
-This project is funded through a grant from the National Science Foundation Division of Biological Infrastructure (0743543-DBI).
+Isoscapes are maps of spatio-temporal variation in isotope ratios and are typically gridded products of spatially explicit modeling.
+Isotopes modeled can be stable (e.g., 18O) or radioactive (e.g., 14C) and include radiogenic isotopes such as 87Sr.
+Our group is interested primarily in the stable isotope ratios of the "light" elements : carbon (δ13C), nitrogen (δ15N), hydrogen (δ2H), and oxygen (δ18O) and their utility in understanding a range of questions and systems.
+In a collaboration with Gabriel Bowen and colleagues at Purdue, we developed web-based cyberinfrastructure for isoscapes IsoMAP project web page containing more in-depth description of the project may be found here.
+This project was funded through a grant from the National Science Foundation Division of Biological Infrastructure (0743543-DBI).

 Global environmental change

 There is a continuing interest in the effects of global environmental change on terrestrial ecosystem function in the lab.
 This includes atmospheric and climatic changes and the effects of anthropogenic modification of the land surface.
 Postdoctoral work at the University of Minnesota on a large global change experiment at Cedar Creek known as BioCON (from its three primary experimental manipulations: Biodiversity, atmospheric CO2, and N deposition) targeted key aspects of the responses of grassland soil nitrogen cycling.
 More information on this experiment can be found on the BioCON website.
 Ongoing efforts focus on the use of 15N as a tracer of alterations of N cycling in response to these important global changes.
 Future work will target the interactions between biodiversity, plant function and landscape-scale processes, including hydrologic fluxes, and nitrogen and carbon cycling.